tapirdata/wson/README.md

 |   \|     |   `p    |
 |   \`     |   `q    |

-The special characters are chosen to be expectable rare in natural language texts to minimize the need for escaping.
+The special characters have been chosen to be expectable rare in natural language texts to minimize the need for escaping.
 E.g. delimiter is `|` instead of `,`.

 #### Strings

-Strings are stringified verbatim (without quotes).
+Strings are stringified verbatim (without any quotes).
 If they have special characters in them, they got escaped.
 The empty string is stringified as `#`.

 ###### Examples: